 Continuing professional development (CPD)

-The aim of personal and professional development is to help you manage your own learning and growth throughout your career.
-It’s important to continue learning throughout your career and to keep your skills and knowledge up to date.
-This ensures you continue to work safely, legally and effectively.
+Personal and professional development helps manage your own learning and growth throughout your career.
+Continuous learning helps open up new doors in you career, keep your skills and knowledge up to date and ensure you practice safely and legally.

-The NHS offers continuous professional development (CPD) opportunities for both full-time and part-time staff at all levels.
+The NHS offers continuous professional development (CPD) opportunities for all staff at every level.

-There are many learning activities that you can take part in such as:
+There are many learning activities that you can take part in ton help your career such as:

 - on-the-job learning